Cordus-Luca/Matrix_Game/README.md

 Navigation: Made with the up and down directions on the joystick.
 To see what navigation options u have look to the right of the screen at the arrows.

 Start game:
-  - Shows the level, lives and name of the player.
-Can move dot on matrix.
+  - Shows points, speed, wall collision, apple dissapearing and name of the player.
   - If button is pressed game is paused and you can change settings mid-game.

 Highscore: